Please Note:

 Innovative Inversions:

-Whether you’re a newbie who is looking for comfort in your crucifix, or an advanced flyer looking for unique inverted transitions, this is the class for you!
+Whether you’re an intermediate student looking for more security in your leg hangs, or an advanced flyer looking for unique inverted transitions, this is the class for you!
 Basic inverted tricks, complex holds, and handstands using the pole!
 In this mixed level class, we will explore the art of being upside down on and around the pole.

 Wednesdays at 6pm